The first real test of my late-night propeller design and analysis code

 Most props are optimized for one flight condition: takeoff, cruise, or max speed.

-For the lift propeller, my BEST analysis combined with the J-ref method for static extrapolation delivered the following
+For the lift propeller, my BEMT analysis combined with the J-ref method for static extrapolation delivered the following median errors:

 For the lift-cruise propeller, the median errors are: